jamesward/gcp-infra-stuff/README.md

 sudo python get-pip.py

 ```

-## getting the goodies ##

 * get the files using this command:
 ```
 git clone https://github.com/amiteinav/image-processing.git
 ```

+## Preemptible VMs ##

-## Making sure to have enough preemptible VMs on your Managed Instance Group
+### Making sure to have enough preemptible VMs on your Managed Instance Group ###
 Google Cloud's [Preemptible VMs](https://cloud.google.com/preemptible-vms) are awesome - if you have a stateless workload, you should definitely try these out.

+There are two scripts to use - *pvm/calc_ig.py* and *monitor_ig.bash*

+The logic is to check every 60 seconds if a managed instances group of Preemptible VMs is as big as it should be and enlarging it based on the ratio of the lacking.

+Once the group is too big, it is bringing it back to the regular size.
+So if you have 60 pre-emptible VMs out of 90 pre-emptible, the script will add 45 more (1/(60/90)x90).

+In GCP we implement that using a startup script on a small server that runs in an instance group in three separate regions that should suffice for 100% availability

 ## Counting lines in python - count_lines.py